 It can cause drowsiness (feeling sleepy), dizziness, dryness of the mouth, confusion, excitation, unsteadiness, nausea, vomiting, breathing difficulties and seizures (fits).

-If you think you may have given your child too much pizotifen, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
+If you think you may have given your child too much pizotifen, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
 Take the medicine container or packet with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.